illumio/terraform-provider-illumio-core/docs/index.md

 Overview
 --------------------------------------------------
-Terraform provider Illumio Core is a Terraform plugin which can be used to manage the Illumio resources on the Illumio PCE platform with leveraging advantages of Terraform.
+Terraform provider Illumio Core is a Terraform plugin that can be used to manage the Illumio resources on the Illumio PCE platform by leveraging the advantages of Terraform.
 Illumio Core Terraform provider lets users represent the infrastructure as a code and provides a way to enforce state on the infrastructure managed by the Terraform provider.
-Customers can use this provider to integrate the Terraform configuration with the DevOps pipeline to manage the Illumio Resource in a more flexible, consistent and reliable way.
+Customers can use this provider to integrate the Terraform configuration with the DevOps pipeline to manage the Illumio Resource in a more flexible, consistent, and reliable way.

 Illumio Core Provider
 ------------
 The Illumio Core provider is used to interact with the resources provided by Illumio Core APIs.
-The provider needs to be configured with the pce host and api key details before it can be used.
+The provider needs to be configured with the PCE host and API key details before it can be used.

 Example Usage
 ------------